afkapp/bombcrypto-bcbot/README.md

 ## Looking for official support?
 Hire with us: https://t.me/afkapp

 ## 🎁 Donation:
 Do you liked?
-Please contribute to helping the project stay free and receive updates.
+Please contribute to help the project stay free and receive updates.
 ### BUSD/BCOIN (BEP20): 0x8c38512beca8b0b06bf4e85f67ee64a7dcdaa11a

 ```